EloisaAvila/femaledeities/README.md

 ```
 python duplicatecheck.py
 ```
-3. Examine the output of the code:
+3. Examine the output of the code: [THIS NEED FURTHER EXPLANATION]
-- If you see '['Eastern Apache', 'Baluchi', 'Karakalpak', 'Hazara', 'Ghorbat', 'Tajiks']', you are done.
+- If you see '['Eastern Apache', 'Baluchi', 'Karakalpak', 'Hazara', 'Ghorbat', 'Tajiks']', you are done [WHY IS THIS?].
 All the files have been correctly concatenated.
 You may proceed to the next file.
 Eastern Apache is now coded as Chiricahua Apache.
 Given the subject strings, all the other cultures do not have a file relevant to the search strings.
 - If you see cultures OTHER than these, refer back to deityscraping step 5 and 6.

 ### 4. `deity_text.py` - **Taking our master dataframe and scraping the text information**